 We’ll run toward the International Gateway into Epcot, yes, up that hill and then down again.

 We’re going to run behind the old Millennium Village building up to Avenue of the Stars.
 We’ll turn right, run between the Soarin’ show building and the Imagination Pavilion, go through Innoventions, and around the Fountain of Nations before ducking backstage to get to the parking lot and the finish.

-We’ll finish right inside the corner of the front parking lot and bag pickup and changing tents will be located inside that “runners only” area.
-This finish line set up worked well last year, so hopefully it will be the plan moving forward.
+We’ll finish right inside the corner of the front parking lot and bag pickup will be located inside that “runners only” area.
 After runners collect their medal, food, and checked bags, the party begins!!!

 The finish line is in the same spot but the area setup has changed again for this year.
 Let’s hope the changing tents are maybe a bit larger.
 The included beverage will be distributed after the changing area – we had some issues with managing an open drink in the tent with the huge crowd of soaked runners seeking dry & warm clothing.
 Runners heading into Epcot will have to go through bag check and may or may not be allowed to carry in an open adult beverage.
 Last year Paul was given the choice of chugging or tossing his before entering Epcot for the party.